-And based on these posts – these carefully-crafted and deliberately-arranged snapshots and their clever accompanying captions – my daughter began to question whether she herself was actually enjoying her college experience or if she might find more joy someplace else.
+And based on these posts — these carefully-crafted and deliberately-arranged snapshots and their clever accompanying captions — my daughter began to question whether she was actually enjoying her college experience or if she might find more joy someplace else.

 The posts that my daughter sees do not show her peers crying because the classes are too hard or their professors’ instructions too confusing.
-They don’t show kids spending late nights in the library reading a book about 18th Century Europe and then attempting to solve a four-page physics equation.
+They don’t show kids spending late nights in the library reading a book about 18th Century Europe and attempting to solve a four-page physics equation.

 They don’t show lonely phone calls made to parents in the quiet corners of empty library study rooms or disagreements between roommates.
-They don’t show sleepless nights filled with thoughts of home, stress about grades, disappointment over toxic or rocky relationships.
-They don’t show all of the truths that college kids don’t want to expose to their “followers.”
+They don’t show sleepless nights filled with thoughts of home, stress about grades, or disappointment over toxic or rocky relationships.
+They don’t show all the truths that college kids don’t want to expose to their “followers.”
 Naturally.

 Talking to My Daughter About Social Media Envy is a Losing Battle

 She doesn’t care to be reminded that she is a student at the college she DREAMED of attending.
-Because right now all she sees are kids who SEEM to be enjoying their college experiences more than she is – and she wants what she thinks they have.
-I continue to tell her that the grass is not always greener on the other side, even if it appears to be from afar.
+Because right now, all she sees are kids who SEEM to be enjoying their college experiences more than she is — and she wants what she thinks they have.
+I continue to tell her that the grass is not always greener on the other side, even if it appears from afar.

 I pray that her social media “envy” subsides.
 But I know that even if it does, it will rear its ugly head again.
 And again.
 And again.
 Because sadly, this constant “life comparing” is the reality for my daughter and all of the kids growing up in her generation.

 We parents have the all-important job of helping our kids distinguish between reality and…not reality.
-If they are willing to accept that the Tooth Fairy and the Easter Bunny aren’t real, then there must be a way to prove to them that neither are the social media updates that they believe to be true.
+If they are willing to accept that the Tooth Fairy and the Easter Bunny aren’t real, then there must be a way to prove to them that neither is the social media updates they believe to be true.